 32.3 - Using the WHERE Clause

-As you know, the WHERE statement or option in DATA step or other procedures is very useful in selecting observations from a data set based on some criteria.
+As you know, the WHERE statement or option in the DATA step or other procedures is very useful in selecting observations from a data set based on some criteria.
 In PROC SQL, the WHERE clause in the SELECT statement can also be used to subset data based on specified conditions.
-Any valid SAS expression can be put inside WHERE clause, including functions, comparison or logical operators and even some special operators.
-Making the good use of it can increase programming efficiency and save computing resources greatly.
+Any valid SAS expression can be put inside the WHERE clause, including functions, comparison or logical operators, and even some special operators.
+Making good use of it can increase programming efficiency and save computing resources greatly.
 As always, we will work through this subject with examples.

 Example 32.9 Section